Mastering the Bear Put Spread: Setup, Adjustments, and Strategic Insights

 Why Use a Bear Put Spread?

-Setting Up a Bear Put Spread
+How to Set Up a Bear Put Spread

 Step 1: Choose the Underlying Asset